Amazon Launchpad is a program designed to help startups bring new products to market on the Amazon marketplace.

 What Is Amazon Launchpad?

-Amazon Launchpad is a special, application only program aimed at helping startups and brands launch innovative products on Amazon.
+Amazon Launchpad is a special, application only program aimed at helping startups and small brands launch innovative products on Amazon.

 As mentioned earlier, Amazon’s intention for Launchpad is to help obscure and unconventional products gain visibility on the Amazon platform.